Aramark

 FAQ

-The key risks are, in order of severity: 1) Operational Risk: Extremely low gross (5.78%) and net (1.76%) margins make earnings highly sensitive to cost inflation, particularly in labor and food.
-2) Financial Risk: A high debt-to-equity ratio of 1.82 increases interest expense and refinancing risk.
-3) Valuation/Momentum Risk: The stock is extended, trading at 98.7% of its 52-week high after a massive rally, and has a beta of 1.156, making it prone to sharp corrections.
-4) Information Risk: Limited analyst coverage (only 5 analysts) can lead to higher volatility and less efficient price discovery.
+The key risks are, in order of severity: 1) Financial Risk: High leverage (Debt/Equity 1.82) and tight liquidity (Current Ratio 0.99) make the company vulnerable to rising rates or a downturn.
+2) Operational Risk: Extremely thin gross (5.78%) and net (1.76%) margins offer no buffer against inflation.
+3) Valuation Risk: The stock is trading at 98.7% of its 52-week high after a parabolic move, increasing the chance of a sharp pullback (Beta: 1.19).
+4) Coverage Risk: Limited analyst coverage (5 analysts) can lead to higher volatility and inefficient price discovery.

 The 12-month forecast presents three scenarios.
-The Base Case (50% probability) sees the stock trading between $50 and $55, assuming it meets the EPS estimate of $3.93 and margins hold steady.
-The Bull Case (30% probability) targets $58 to $62, driven by successful margin expansion and multiple re-rating.
-The Bear Case (20% probability) warns of a drop to $35 to $42 if cost pressures trigger an earnings miss and the recent rally unwinds.
-The Base Case is most likely, as it reflects the market's current wait-and-see approach regarding the company's ability to deliver on its growth promises.
+The Base Case (55% probability) sees the stock trading between $50 and $56 as it meets analyst EPS estimates of $3.88 and consolidates its recent gains.
+The Bull Case (25% probability) targets $57 to $62 on an earnings beat and successful breakout above resistance.
+The Bear Case (20% probability) warns of a drop to $35-$45 if margins compress and earnings disappoint.
+The Base Case is most likely, hinging on the assumption that ARMK delivers on its current earnings projections without major setbacks.